 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) replaced the manual medical review process for claims that exceed the upper threshold with a targeted review process.
 As we explained here, “Despite the fact that the review threshold was reduced from $3,700 to $3,000 [in 2019], we do not expect to see an increase in reviews.
 After all, Congress did not increase funding for claim reviews.”

 And not all claims that exceed the threshold will be targeted for review.
-Instead, “CMS’s Supplemental Medical Review Contractor—Noridian Healthcare Solutions, LLC—will be selecting claims above the threshold to review based on these criteria:
+Instead, according to the APTA, CMS—and its supplemental medical review contractors—is on the look out for red flags, such as:

 Losing your mind over modifiers?
 Watch our Modifier Open Forum webinar to learn how and when to use them.